 C# is an object-oriented programming language that includes concepts like classes, objects, inheritance, and polymorphism.
 Functional programming features such as lambda expressions, anonymous types, and LINQ (Language-Integrated Query) are also supported.

 It offers a robust standard library that supports a wide range of functions such as file I/O, networking, and user interface development.
 It also includes a robust set of tools for working with databases and data structures.

 Because it can be used with the Unity game engine, C# is a popular language for game development.
 It's also used extensively in enterprise development, web development, and scientific computing.

 Which Programming Language Should I Learn?

 While there's no single language that can suit one's purpose - there are certainly a number of good options available for people who are starting out in tech.
-While this list is certainly not exhaustive by nature - the languages listed here should serve as a reference for most beginners who want to get the most value out of the language they wish to learn.
-That is until they realize only data structures and algorithms are asked in interviews for tech roles - and the software development engineer (SDE) dream is still a far cry indeed.
-(Not so much, if you take the coding help from our talented tutors at FavTutor).
+While this list of most popular programming languages is certainly not exhaustive by nature - the languages listed here should serve as a reference for most beginners who want to get the most value out of the language they wish to learn.